joseym/li3_frontender/README.md

 This is a branch off of my [original assets plugin ("li3_frontender")](https://github.com/joseym/li3_frontender)

+***

+> Instructions will be added below as they as I build it out

+***

+## Installation
+1. Clone/Download the plugin into your app's ``libraries`` directory.
+2. Tell your app to load the plugin by adding the following to your app's ``config/bootstrap/libraries.php``:

+    Libraries::add('li3_frontender');

+3. Pull in the the project dependencies.

+> Currently dependancies include [Assetic](https://github.com/kriswallsmith/assetic) and [LessPHP](https://github.com/leafo/lessphp).

+		$ cd app/libraries/li3_frontender
+		$ git submodule init
+		$ git submodule update

+***

+## That's all she wrote so far

+Assetic features as well as some of my own will be added thru the use of a helper.

 Stay tuned as this project should progress fairly quickly.